pnp/cli-microsoft365/docs/docs/cmd/planner/task/task-set.md

 : ID of the task.

 `-t, --title [title]`
-: Title of the task to add.
+: New title of the task.

 `--bucketId [bucketId]`
 : Bucket ID to which the task belongs.
 Specify either `bucketId` or `bucketName` but not both.